IdeaCentre A series: A600

 In its review of the A600 desktop, PCMag indicated that the desktop was better than large screen notebooks, offering a 16:9 21.5 inch widescreen, with a maximum resolution of 1920x1080.
 The chassis thickness varied between 1 inch and 2.4 inches – the thickest area was below the screen, which contained the system components.
-The desktop incorporated processors up to Intel Pentium Core 2 Duo, 3GB RAM, and Intel GMA 4500MHD integrated graphics.
+The desktop incorporated processors up to Intel Pentium Core 2 Duo, 3 GB RAM, and Intel GMA 4500MHD integrated graphics.